 The earliest and most noticeable signs of Motor Neurone Disease (MND), such as extreme fatigue, can impact a patient’s ability to complete basic household tasks in the very early stages of their condition.

-Multiple sclerosis (MS) is another progressive condition which can affect the brain and spinal cord and intensifies over time, often leading to vision and mobility issues and, at worst permanent physical disability.
+Multiple sclerosis (MS) is another progressive condition which can affect the brain and spinal cord and intensifies over time, often leading to vision and mobility issues and, at worst, permanent physical disability.

 MS can also take a serious toll on a patient’s family and closest loved-ones, as their increasing care demands put greater physical and emotional strain on those around them.

 The progression of osteoporosis, a degenerative condition which weakens the bones, can be life-changing for sufferers.
-More than 3 million people suffer with osteoporosis nationwide, while around 500,000 receive hospital treatment for related injuries every year.
+More than 3 million people suffer with osteoporosis nationwide, while around half-a-million receive hospital treatment for related injuries every year.

 It can have major consequences for older people as it comes with a greater risk of falls, which in turn leads to a greater likelihood of broken bones and serious injury.